ORESoftware/r2g/docs/r2g-smoke-test-exported-main-fn-type-a.md

 ```

 The purpose of the above function is to run some simple statements to make sure basic functionality is met.
+If you need to troubleshoot this further, see: `docs/r2g-type-a-troubleshooting.md`.

 ### More details